Santa Rosa, Laguna: Industries and manufacturing

-Dubbed as the "Motor City of the Philippines" or "Detroit City of the Philippines", Santa Rosa is host to multinational automotive giants Nissan, Toyota, and Mitsubishi – all contributing 95% of the country's automotive production.
+Dubbed as the "Motor City of the Philippines" or "Detroit City of the Philippines", Santa Rosa hosts multinational automotive giants Nissan, Toyota, and Mitsubishi – all contributing 95% of the country's automotive production.
 It is also the location for the headquarters of Santarosa Motor Works, Inc.

 Food conglomerate Monde Nissin Corporation, which manufactures Lucky Me! instant noodles and Monde biscuits, has a 14 ha manufacturing facility in barangay Balibago.
 San Miguel Brewery and Magnolia also have a plant in barangay Pulong Santa Cruz.
 Santa Rosa is also home to the largest plant of The Coca-Cola Company in the Philippines, situated next to the Santa Rosa Exit of South Luzon Expressway.
 In 2018, Santa Rosa became the new home of HAMBURG Trading Corporation's 7000 sqm facility that houses the company's warehouse, administration office, and state-of-the-art demo kitchen – all in one roof.

 Information technology

-Santa Rosa is aiming to be the next hub for the BPO industry.
-It is currently ranked 82nd in the world for its competitiveness in the Information Technology and Business Process Outsourcing services (IT-BPO) by the leading strategic advisory firm, THOLONS.
+Santa Rosa is aiming to be a hub for the BPO industry.
+It is currently ranked 82nd in the world for its competitiveness in the Information Technology and Business Process Outsourcing services (IT-BPO) by the strategic advisory firm, THOLONS.
 BPO companies present in Santa Rosa are IQor, KGB, Teletech, IBM and Concentrix, mostly located in SM City Santa Rosa and Nuvali.